-However, unlike asiago, the parmesan cheese would normally age for a slightly longer period of time, and therefore has a deeper complex taste overall.
-Nonetheless, there is a younger version of asiago (aged lesser than a year).
-It is softer than the aged one, and is also sweeter and creamier.
-Get pound-cut real parmesan via Amazon to your doorstep here.
+However, unlike asiago, the parmesan cheese would normally age for a slightly longer time, and therefore has a deeper complex taste overall.
+Nonetheless, there is a younger version of asiago (aged lesser than a year) where It is softer than the aged one, and is also sweeter and creamier.

 2. Grana Padano

 The second in the list we have here is the Grana Padano.
 It is a close relative to parmesan.